Welcome to the shameless self-promotion page.

 Kan Guixiang: Beijing Chen style taijiquan (Beijing, 1981 to 1986).

-Alexander Kwok: myjong lawhorn, sparring (Vancouver, 1975 to 1980, but he still can get me to do anything he wants, which is why I occasionally judge wushu competitions).
+Alexander Kwok: myjong lawhorn, sparring (Vancouver, 1975 to 1980, but he still can get me to do anything he wants, which is why I came out to judge wushu competitions).

 Raymond Leung: shaolin kungfu, sparring (Victoria, 1972 to 1975).